Milldrew/k8s-web-based-practice-exams/express-k3-node-pty/README.md

 node client.js
 ```

-Note: k3s will not be available in local development mode.
+Note: Kind will not be available in local development mode.
 You'll only have access to your host system's bash shell.

 ### Logs